UnionOfRAD/manual/jp/02_lithium_basics/02_filters.md

 Since it's likely to be more common, let's tackle applying filters first.
 The location of the filter application might depend some on what it is you're filtering, but bootstrap files are often a good choice.

-Let's imagine for a moment that we're aiming to add a filter to a Lithium application that checks for authenticated users.
+Let's imagine for a moment that we're aiming to add a filter to a li3 application that checks for authenticated users.
 Let's start with a basic filter setup, and place it in `app/bootstrap/session.php` (if you look at `session.php`, you'll notice there's already some configuration for defining session storage and authentication).
 The thinking here is that we want to inject a bit of authentication verification logic as the dispatcher receives each request.
 Since `Dispatcher::run()` is filterable, we'll apply the filter to it:

 ```php
 use lithium\action\Dispatcher;